All Episodes

 Anyway, here to get some opinion on it.

-Yeah you do you do it every single day.
+You do it every single day.

-No not what they do.
+No, not what they do.

 I don't have to identify everybody's name and be able to pronounce it right.